Script-Fu Programmer's Reference

 Minimal, hello-world plugin

-This is a minimal plugin:
+This is a minimal old-style plugin (not recommended for new scripts):

 (define (script-fu-basic-plug-in) (gimp-message " hello world "))